francesco-velluto/se2023-15-thesis-management/frontend/README.md

 };
 ```

+- ### getAllProposals
+    It is used to get all the proposals referred to the degree attended by the logged Student.

+    - Parameters: none
+    - Return value:

+        ```javascript
+        {proposals: [
+            {
+                proposal_id: "P002",
+                title: "Machine Learning",
+                supervisor_surname: "Wilson",
+                supervisor_name: "Michael",
+                keywords: [
+                    "Machine learning",
+                    "AI"
+                ],
+                type: "Master",
+                groups: [
+                    "Group B"
+                ],
+                description: "Proposal description",
+                required_knowledge: "Python, TensorFlow",
+                notes: "N/A",
+                expiration_date: "2024-06-29T22:00:00.000Z",
+                level: "Graduate",
+                degrees: [
+                    "Master of Science"
+                ]
+            },
+            {
+                ...
+            },...
+            ]
+        }
+        ```
+        It can also return an error in case of failure on backend side.

+- ### getProposalById
+    It is used to get a proposal specifying his Id.

+    - Parameters: proposal_id
+    - Return value:

+        ```javascript
+        {
+            supervisor_name: "Sarah",
+            supervisor_surname: "Anderson",
+            proposal_id: "P001",
+            title: "Web Development",
+            supervisor_id: "T001",
+            keywords: [
+                "Web",
+                "Development"
+            ],
+            type: "Bachelor",
+            groups: [
+                "Group A"
+            ],
+            description: "A web development project description.",
+            required_knowledge: "HTML, CSS, JavaScript",
+            notes: "No special notes.",
+            expiration_date: "2023-12-30T23:00:00.000Z",
+            level: "Undergraduate",
+            programmes: [
+                {
+                cod_degree: "BSC001",
+                title_degree: "Bachelor of Science"
+                }
+            ]
+       }
+        ```
+        It can also return an error in case of failure on backend side.

+- ### insert

 ## Pages

 All pages are in the `src/pages` folder.
 The pages are placed in different files based on the resource they are related to.